 - The bees are preparing to split off in a swarm

 The process of raising a new queen starts with the creation of larger brood cells, known as queen cells.
 The bees then relocate female eggs into these cells, all with the potential to grow into the next queen.
 Queen brood is fed with a richer food source known as royal jelly, which is generated from special glands inside a worker bee’s mouth.
+While every larvae is fed royal jelly for the first few days of development, only the queen is fed royal jelly exclusively, which allows only her to become a sexually mature female.
 The worker bees then expand the queen cells around the larvae to allow them to grow.
+These queen cells are shaped like a peanut shell and have a similar texture as well.
+They are also known as queen cups and are larger than the normal brood cells.
+In addition, the cells are constructed vertically instead of horizontally, further differentiating the queen from workers and drones.
+At a certain point, the queen cell is capped with beeswax.
+To emerge from the cell, a virgin queen will chew a circular cut around the cap edge and then swing it open like a hinged door.
+It’s a race to the death to be the first one out of the queen cell.
 The first bee to emerge from the queen cell will stab her stinger through the other queen cells, securing her place as the hive’s only queen.

 The Queen’s Mating Flight

 It may seem like a queen must be constantly mating to keep up with her machine-like egg production, but in reality, a queen will mate only once in her lifetime.
 A few days after her birth, a virgin queen will go out on what are known as mating or nuptial flights.
 A queen will search for mates by flying into a “drone congregating area,” where drones from various colonies gather to wait for queens.